Devil's Bridge,

 is the pinnacle of a walk down an extraordinary gorge of numerous waterfalls.
 If you go after a storm, the sheer velocity of water going down the gorge, with water gushing out of every orifice, alongside the roaring noise of the water, is out of this world.
 We park at Pont Melin Fach SN 908 105 although

-on NRW that this car park is closed between March & October 2022.
+on NRW this car park is closed between March & October 2022.

 A walk up Cwm Gwesyn a beautiful and typical Cambrian Mountains valley, owned by the National Trust, ending in a huge, tiered waterfall.
 You won't see many people, if any, and you can also swim in a pool under the top section.
 Plenty of stream side picnic spots on the way up.
 You can also extend this walk to carry on to the Beehive cairns on Drygarn Fawr, above.
 See my blog for the best route.

-on our doorstep and the tallest waterfall in Carmarthenshire.
+On our doorstep and the tallest waterfall in Carmarthenshire.
 This is just a tiny section of it, it powers off the edge of a cliff into the forest below.
-You can do a full walk, where you can stand on the top of it and get fantastic views over to the Carmarthen Fans.
-Follow us on komoot for this route.
+You can do a full walk, where you can stand on the top of it and get fantastic views over to the Carmarthen Fans. route.

 In the middle of nowhere on a byway up to the Elan Valley, near the remote and beautiful Dolgoch Hostel is this beautiful waterfall, flowing from a heart shaped rock.
 You can park right next to it and you probably won't see a soul.
 SN 80563 57298